-A current map of Oriental bittersweet can be found on the Minnesota Department of Agriculture’s website at http://z.umn.edu/mnobmap There are known infestations in Red Wing, Winona and around the Twin Cities.
-Oriental bittersweet has the potential to invade most, if not all, of Minnesota.
+A current map of Oriental bittersweet in the US, with zoom capability to individual points, can be found on the EDDMaps (Early Detection Distribution Maps for invasive species) website, or by clicking here.
+Oriental bittersweet has the potential to invade most, if not all, of the eastern US.
 Living up north may not protect you from this nasty vine.
 In addition, because Oriental bittersweet has been commonly used for crafting and wreaths it has been found near cemeteries, likely spread by the birds when decorative memorials containing Oriental bittersweet were left on site.

 Birds and bittersweet

 As mentioned above bittersweet can be carried by birds as they feed on the berries.
 Winona State University did a study and found Oriental bittersweet becoming established under blue bird boxes.
 So if you have bird feeders or bird boxes around your property please take an extra minute or two to notice if there is any Oriental bittersweet growing there.
 Birds are also excellent vectors of several other invasive species including buckthorn and honeysuckle.
 You may be amazed at what you find growing under those bird houses.
 Stopping these vines when they are small and contained is the easiest form of management.

 Oriental bittersweet management